 Mar.
 2; 7:00pm - Rachel Valletta, PhD, Environmental Scientist, Franklin Institute Virtual presentation.
 "COVID, Climate Change, and Communication: How Can We Learn from One Crisis to Address Another?"
-COVID and climate change are intimately interlinked and both have consequences for public health, the global economy, and even for our cultural traditions.
-Join Dr. Valletta to learn what insights we can gain from the global COVID-19 response and how we can apply those to become more resilient in the face of climate change. $10 per member e-address; $12 per non-member e-address.
+Both have consequences for public health, the global economy, and cultural traditions.
+Apply insights from the global COVID-19 response to become more resilient in the face of climate change. $10 per member household; $12 per non-member household.
 Register here.

 Book & Movie Club:

 Mar.
 11; 7:00 pm - VIRTUAL MOVIE CLUB.
 Interactive discussion of the Academy Award contending film, "Ma Rainey's Black Bottom", from the play of the same name by acclaimed playwright August Wilson, based on the life of talented vocalist and entertainer Gertrude "Ma" Rainey, known as the "Mother of the Blues" (Blues Foundation Hall of Fame 1983; Rock and Roll Hall of Fame 1990), starring Viola Davis and Chadwick Boseman.
 Read more.
 No charge event.
 Register here.

 May 13, 7:00 pm - VIRTUAL MOVIE CLUB.
 Interactive discussion of the film based on a true story, "The Mauritanian", starring Tahir Rahim, Jody Foster, Shailene Woodley, and Benedict Cumberbach.
 Read more.
 No charge event.
 Register here.